Best Bivy Sacks To Keep You Safe In Freezing Temps

 Preppers

-For those who prioritize preparedness, a bivy bag is an excellent addition to your emergency kit.
+For those who prioritize preparedness, it’s an excellent addition to your emergency kit.

 It can be used as a temporary shelter during a disaster, protecting you from the elements while waiting for rescue or help.